More about Electrical Junction Boxes

 See more at the Electrical Questions Category Listing.

 » Residential Home Wiring Diagrams

 » Residential Electrical Wiring: Guide to Home Wiring

 » Need Electrical Help?
 Get a Quick Reply!
 Ask the Electrician

 Electrical Wiring Junction Boxes

-Summary: Understanding electrical junction boxes and what they are used for.
+Summary: Types of Electrical Wiring Boxes for Residential Wiring Projects.
+Understanding electrical junction boxes and what they are used for.
 Home electrical wiring is the process of installing electrical wire to a location that will serve electrical devices or an appliance.

 Electrical Junction Boxes, Fixture Boxes, Receptacle Boxes, Splice Boxes

 One very important component is the box where the wire will be installed.
 The type and size of the home wiring electrical boxes will depend upon the circuit size, application and its location.

 Box Fill - How many wires you can put in a box?
 The NEC Code requires wiring to be protected and enclosed when devices such as receptacles, fixtures and switches are being installed.
 Sometimes it is necessary to junction or splice wires in home wiring electrical boxes.